Can God Restore My Relationship?

 Pin this post!

 That’s when I realized, it’s good to ask God my hard questions.
 Comforting, even.
 Talking to myself or screaming those questions to the universe only leads to emptiness.
-The universe can’t answer back, but having a conversation with God about my deepest hurts brings healing.

 His holy answers give me hope.
 And even if God doesn’t answer right away, he wraps me in his loving care while I wait.

-How to Ask God the Hard Questions
+How to Ask God Our Hard Questions

 One of my favorite ways to bring my hard questions to God is through journaling.

 Lately I’ve spent my mornings writing down question after question in my journal.
 Struggles abound as I grieve a loved one’s recent passing.
 My mind reels with runaway thoughts.
-By taking a few quiet moments to write them down, I’m preparing my heart to receive the answers God will provide.

 The more time I spend in God’s Word, the easier it is to hear his voice.